Layton Utah Temple

 Total Floor Area:87,000 square feet

-The Layton Utah Temple is currently in the planning stages.
-Project leaders have begun working with city officials on preliminary plans, and they will begin filing public documents with the City in the coming months.
+As of October 2019, the Layton Utah Temple is in the planning and approval stages.
+Project leaders have begun working with city officials and will submit public documents in the coming weeks.
 No groundbreaking date has been announced.

-The official rendering of the Layton Utah Temple has not yet been publicly released.
+On October 8, 2019, an official exterior rendering of the Layton Utah Temple was released.

 The Layton Utah Temple will be constructed on the site of an 11.8-acre pasture at the corner of Oak Hills Drive and Rosewood Lane on the southeast side of Layton.
 The property was acquired by the Church on Friday, March 30, 2018—two days before the temple was announced.

 During the Sunday Afternoon Session of the 188th Annual General Conference, President Russell M. Nelson announced the construction of the Layton Utah Temple.
 The city of Layton is located in Davis County, a growing region of Northern Utah where members are organized into 64 stakes.
 The Church had recently announced that the Utah Salt Lake City Mission would be reorganized as the Utah Layton Mission.1